shayki5/azure-devops-create-pr-task/README.md

 - You need to give permissions to the build users:

-  In Microsoft hosted agnet is "Build Service (user-name)" and "Project Collection Build Service (Project)" (Sometimes the last only show up if you type the UUID (8837...) on "Search for user or groups".)
+  In Microsoft hosted agent is "Build Service (user-name)" and "Project Collection Build Service (Project)" (Sometimes the last only show up if you type the UUID (8837...) on "Search for user or groups".)

   ![Permissions](https://i.imgur.com/Us401RM.png)